jamespeeler/Drive-API-Proof-of-Concept/README.md

 # DoorDash Drive API Proof-of-concept

 This is a simple site I created using DoorDash's Drive API.
 The code is a bit rough-and-ready, as it is not at a place to be used in production.
-But, it's a good way to see the Drive API in use.
+But, it's a good way to see the Drive API in action.

 There are, I'm sure, about a million edge-cases to be discovered.
 There is no MVC or OOP to be found (yet), and I am no designer - you have been warned.